Abigail Linnington (F04, F13) joined the Fletcher faculty in 2019 as a Professor of Practice in the International Security Studies Program.

 She earned her bachelor’s degree in international relations from West Point—where she also taught international relations from 2004 to 2007—and her master’s and doctorate at Fletcher.
 She has received the Defense Superior Service Medal and the 2017 Tufts Alumni Distinguished Achievement Award, among other honors.

-U.S. national security policy, international interventions, state and institution building, roles and missions of U.S. armed forces, contemporary military strategy and planning, civil-military relations.
+U.S. national security policy, international interventions, state and institution building, roles and missions of U.S. armed forces, contemporary military strategy and planning, civil resistance, and civil-military relations.